 Six weeks after the court makes the conditional order, you can apply to the court for a final order.
-This can be done as a sole applicant or joint applicants with your partner.
+This can be done as a sole applicant or joint applicants with your spouse.

-This order legally ends your civil partnership.
+This order legally ends your marriage.

 What about any financial issues or child arrangements?